dpmaddalena/dpmaddalena.github.com/index.md

 ## D.P.
 Maddalena *Works*

-I have a relatively technical outlook on things by virtue of upbringing (my father, physician and Naval aviator), location (Silicon Valley), and occasional occupation (former tech-industry writer, current licensed psychotherapist).
-I am a creative by virtue of upbringing (my mother the potter and dreamer), location (head in the clouds), and vocation (making visual and written art from the beginning).
+I am a therapist, writer, poet, pastor, and artist; my medium is collage, which explains how I can piece all these parts together to make a life.
 I work with pictures, paragraphs, and people.
 Visit the [category page](http://www.imby.net/categories.html) for a roadmap; track [tags](http://www.imby.net/tags.html) to drill down; or travel through time below.

 &nbsp;